-General registration is available to psychologists who meet the eligibility requirements under section 52 of the National Law.
-General registration as a psychologist enables an individual to work in any area of psychology that is within their scope of competence and use the title 'Psychologist'.
-All psychologists with General registration meet a minimum standard of education and training and have been assessed as a suitable person to hold General registration in the profession.
+General registration allows psychologists to work in any area of psychology that is within their scope of practice and to use the title 'Psychologist'.
+All psychologists with general registration meet a minimum standard of education and training and have been assessed as a suitable person to hold general registration in the profession.

 The requirements for general registration are set out in the General registration standard.